drand/drand/docs/SPECS.md

 the protocol as shown above.
 Under normal circumstances, the `Round` field should be the round that corresponds to the current time.

-**Network halting**: However, it may happen that there is not enough partial beacon being broadcasted at one time therefore there will not be any random beacon created for this round.
+**Network Halting**: However, it may happen that there is not enough partial beacon being broadcasted at one time therefore there will not be any random beacon created for this round.
 Under these circumstances, nodes can enter a "catchup" mode.